coolinmc6/dribble/README.md

 # README

-This is a Pinterest-clone following the tutorial by [Mackenzie Child](https://mackenziechild.me/) in his [12-apps-in-12-weeks](https://mackenziechild.me/12-in-12/) series.
+This is a Dribble-clone following the tutorial by [Mackenzie Child](https://mackenziechild.me/) in his [12-apps-in-12-weeks](https://mackenziechild.me/12-in-12/) series.
 * The video for the tutorial is located here: [Week 12: How To Build A Dribble Type App With Rails 4](https://mackenziechild.me/12-in-12/12/)
 * Mackenzie's GitHub repo for this project is here: [muse](https://github.com/mackenziechild/muse)